 In the vast scheme of all the running folks out there, my little corner of social sharing is probably the least interesting.
 A forty-something guy plodding through the suburbs of a little Canadian city.

 The thing is, I’ve been doing it for ten years.
 Well, ten years give or take a month to be precise… but basically ten years.

 While we were on vacation last week — or was it two weeks ago — we were sitting in a hotel room in Houston, waiting to get on a shuttle to board our cruise ship, and the New York Marathon was on television.
 I was somehow once again in the US of A, but this time far from the start line and far from in shape to be there.
 A year ago I had run that race, finished that beast, and done so standing up.
 This year… well, it’s been a year since I’ve aspired to anything of that magnitude.

 Sure, in 2017 I ran a couple awesome relays, finished a half marathon (or was it two?) and plodded along with my sport.
 In the back of my mind, however, I was giving myself a bit of a year off.
 Not pushing.
 Not exceeding.
 Not trying to find a new level.

 Everyone needs a year off.
 And I think I’ve finished mine.

 So… how to get things cranked back up… becomes the next tough question.

-One idea I’ve had (particularly since picking up a new GoPro in the last month) was by vlogging about it.
+One idea I’ve had (particularly since picking up a new GoPro in the last month) was by creating some Youtube videos and effectively just vlogging about it.